Frontend Permission UX & Subscription Flows

 Educational overlays bridge the gap between user intent and native dialogs.
 DOM-injected modals must remain accessible, keyboard-navigable, and visually non-intrusive.
 Implement ARIA roles, focus trapping, and explicit close handlers.

 Soft prompts communicate value propositions without triggering browser heuristics.
 Use event delegation to capture user clicks and map them to native Notification.requestPermission() calls.
-Review UI Fallbacks & Soft Prompts for component architecture and accessibility patterns.
+Review UI Fallbacks & Soft Prompts for component architecture and accessibility patterns, including the widely used push soft-ask bell icon that persists an unobtrusive re-entry point after a dismissal.

 try {